quantumjot/btrack/README.md

 # Bayesian Tracker (btrack) :microscope::computer:

-BayesianTracker (`btrack`) is a Python library for multi object tracking, used to reconstruct trajectories in crowded fields.
+`btrack` is a Python library for multi object tracking, used to reconstruct trajectories in crowded fields.
 Here, we use a probabilistic network of information to perform the trajectory linking.
 This method uses spatial information as well as appearance information for track linking.